 ✅ Improve overall business productivity

-If you want to learn even more about the benefits and purpose of hosting a team retreat check out my article Startup Retreat: Why You Startup Should Host a Team Building Offsite This Fall.
+If you want to go even more in-depth about the benefits and purpose of hosting a team retreat (maybe to convince your boss to invest in this great tool), check out my article 10 Ways a Team Building Retreat Will Help Your Company.

-In this article, I walk you through what kind of team retreats are available to you and a full step-by-step guide to planning a team retreat.
+In this article, I walk you through what kind of team retreats are available to you and provide a complete guide with some simple steps to follow when planning a team retreat.

 Table of Contents:

 High-performing teams are critical to a startup's success and, as a result, are one of the most important and beneficial investments a startup CEO will make.